Stalking: Victims say new ways needed to tackle crime

 Prof Jane Monckton Smith, a criminologist at the University of Gloucestershire, has been working with police to use new ways of measuring risk.

-"We need to look at how obsessed these people are - all stalkers are obsessed - so we need to look at the time they invest on a daily basis to their stalking campaign."
+"We need to look at how obsessed these people are - all stalkers are obsessed - so we need to look at the time they invest on a daily basis to their stalking campaign," she said.

 'Stalking is his full-time job'